Easy Pistachio Milk Recipe (2 methods)

 You can also add in a little bit of agave, maple syrup, or honey to sweeten this nut milk.
 If you are trying to stick to a plant-based diet, then the latter might not be the best option.

-Can you use roasted or salted pistachios to make this pistachio milk?
+Can you use roasted or salted pistachios in this pistachio milk recipe?

-To make pistachio milk, raw pistachios work best as they result in a smooth and creamy milk.
+To make this, raw pistachios work best as they result in a smooth and creamy milk.
 Just keep in mind that if you use salted pistachios, the resulting nut milk might just be a bit too salty.

 Even though the pistachios are soaked and the water they are soaked in is discarded, the resulting milk could be a bit salty.
 Also, roasted pistachios are drier and when soaked and blended, the resulting pistachio milk tends to not be as smooth and creamy.